giros-dit/python-ngsi-ld-client/docs/ContextInformationConsumptionApi.md

 with ngsi_ld_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = ngsi_ld_client.ContextInformationConsumptionApi(api_client)
-    entity_id = 'entity_id_example' # str | Id (URI) of the entity to be retrieved.
-    attrs = ['attrs_example'] # List[str] | List of Attributes to be matched by the Entity and included in the response.
+    entity_id = 'entity_id_example' # str | Id (URI) of the Entity to be retrieved, updated or deleted. type = 'type_example' # str | Selection of Entity Types as per clause 4.17. \"*\" is also allowed as a value and local is  implicitly set to true and shall not be explicitly set to false.  (optional) attrs = ['attrs_example'] # List[str] | List of Attributes to be matched by the Entity and included in the response.
 If the Entity does not have any of the Attributes in attrs, then a 404 Not Found shall be retrieved.
-If attrs is not specified, no matching is performed and all Attributes related to the Entity shall be retrieved.  (optional) geometry_property = 'geometry_property_example' # str | 4.5.16.1 Top-level \"geometry\" field selection algorithm.
+If attrs is not specified, no matching is performed and all Attributes related to the Entity shall be retrieved.
+A synonym for a combination of the pick and q parameters.
+DEPRECATED.
+Each String is an Attribute (Property or Relationship) name.  (optional) pick = ['pick_example'] # List[str] | Each String is an Entity member (\"id\", \"type\", \"scope\" or a projected Attribute name).
+When defined, every Entity within the payload body is reduced down to only contain  the listed Entity members.  (optional) omit = ['omit_example'] # List[str] | Each String is an Entity member (\"id\", \"type\", \"scope\" or a projected Attribute name).
+When defined, the listed Entity members are removed from each Entity within the payload.  (optional) geometry_property = 'geometry_property_example' # str | 4.5.16.1 Top-level \"geometry\" field selection algorithm.
 A parameter of the request (named \"geometryProperty\") may be used to indicate the name of the GeoProperty to be selected.
 If this parameter is not present, then the default name of \"location\" shall be used.
-In the case of GeoJSON Entity representation, this parameter indicates which GeoProperty to use for the toplevel geometry field.  (optional) lang = 'lang_example' # str | It is used to reduce languageMaps to a string or string array property in a single preferred language.  (optional) options = [ngsi_ld_client.QueryEntityOptionsParameterInner()] # List[QueryEntityOptionsParameterInner] |  (optional) local = True # bool | 6.3.18 Limiting Distributed Operations.
-If local=true then no Context Source Registrations shall be considered as matching to avoid cascading distributed operations (see clause 4.3.6.4).  (optional) link = 'link_example' # str | 6.3.5 JSON-LD @context resolution  In summary, from a developer's perspective, for POST, PATCH and PUT operations, if MIME type is \"application/ld+json\", then the associated @context shall be provided only as part of the request payload body.
+In the case of GeoJSON Entity representation, this parameter indicates which GeoProperty to use for the toplevel geometry field.  (optional) lang = 'lang_example' # str | It is used to reduce languageMaps to a string or string array property in a single preferred language.  (optional) contained_by = ['contained_by_example'] # List[str] | List of entity ids which have previously been encountered whilst retrieving the  Entity Graph.
+Only applicable if joinLevel is present.  (optional) join = 'join_example' # str | The type of Linked Entity retrieval to apply (see clause 4.5.23).
+Allowed values: \"flat\", \"inline\", \"@none\".  (optional) join_level = 56 # int | Depth of Linked Entity retrieval to apply.
+Only applicable if join parameter is present.  (optional) dataset_id = ngsi_ld_client.QueryEntityDatasetIdParameter() # QueryEntityDatasetIdParameter | Specifies the datasetIds of the Attribute instances to be selected for each matched Attribute as per clause 4.5.5,  or the datasetId of the dataset to be deleted.  (optional) details = True # bool | If true, the location of the EntityMap used in the operation is returned in the response. (optional) options = [ngsi_ld_client.QueryEntityOptionsParameterInner()] # List[QueryEntityOptionsParameterInner] |  (optional) format = ngsi_ld_client.FormatRepresentation() # FormatRepresentation |  (optional) local = True # bool | 6.3.18 Limiting Distributed Operations.
+If local=true then no Context Source Registrations shall be considered as matching to avoid cascading distributed operations (see clause 4.3.6.4).
+The parameter described in this clause limits the execution of an operation to a local Context Source  or Context Broker (clause 5.5.13).  (optional) link = 'link_example' # str | 6.3.5 JSON-LD @context resolution  In summary, from a developer's perspective, for POST, PATCH and PUT operations, if MIME type is \"application/ld+json\", then the associated @context shall be provided only as part of the request payload body.
 Likewise, if MIME type is \"application/json\", then the associated @context shall be provided only by using the JSON-LD Link header.
 No mixes are allowed, i.e. mixing options shall result in HTTP response errors.
 Implementations should provide descriptive error messages when these situations arise.
 In contrast, GET and DELETE operations always take their input @context from the JSON-LD Link Header.  (optional) ngsild_tenant = 'ngsild_tenant_example' # str | 6.3.14 Tenant specification.
-The tenant to which the NGSI-LD HTTP operation is targeted.  (optional)
+The tenant to which the NGSI-LD HTTP operation is targeted.  (optional) via = 'via_example' # str | 6.3.18 Limiting Distributed Operations  If present, the listing of previously encountered Context Sources supplied is used when determining  matching registrations.
+HTTP Via Header (IETF RFC 7230).
+Any Context Broker implementation passing a distributed operation request onward to another Context Source  shall send an additional field value on the Via header field using its own unique Context Source \"hostAlias\"  (see clause 5.2.40) as the pseudonym.  (optional)

     try:
         # Entity retrieval by id
-        api_response = api_instance.retrieve_entity(entity_id, attrs=attrs, geometry_property=geometry_property, lang=lang, options=options, local=local, link=link, ngsild_tenant=ngsild_tenant)
+        api_response = api_instance.retrieve_entity(entity_id, type=type, attrs=attrs, pick=pick, omit=omit, geometry_property=geometry_property, lang=lang, contained_by=contained_by, join=join, join_level=join_level, dataset_id=dataset_id, details=details, options=options, format=format, local=local, link=link, ngsild_tenant=ngsild_tenant, via=via)
         print("The response of ContextInformationConsumptionApi->retrieve_entity:\n")
         pprint(api_response)
     except Exception as e: